Best Gaming Phones in India 2026: Real Game Tests

 Genshin Impact Results:

-• Thermal throttling: Moderate — drops to ~50 FPS around 20-minute mark
+- Thermal throttling: Moderate — drops to ~50 FPS around the 20-minute mark

 Solid numbers across the board.
 Not the absolute best, but competitive with everything except the ROG Phone 9.

-What separates the OnePlus 13 is that it excels at everything, not just gaming.
-The Hasselblad-tuned camera system takes genuinely excellent photos.
-OxygenOS 15 is smooth, feature-rich, and gets timely updates.
-The build quality and feel in hand are premium.
-You can game on it for two hours, then pull it out at dinner and take beautiful photos without feeling embarrassed by your phone's "gamer aesthetic."
+What separates the OnePlus 13 is that it's excellent at everything, not just gaming.
+Hasselblad-tuned camera takes genuinely great photos.
+OxygenOS 15 is smooth, packed with features, and gets timely updates.
+Build quality feels properly premium in hand.
+You can game for two hours, then pull it out at dinner and take beautiful photos without anyone noticing "gamer phone" aesthetics.

 Gaming-Specific Features

-OnePlus has added a Game Space mode with performance profiles, network optimization, and notification silencing.
-The 6,000 mAh battery with 100W charging means you can quick-charge during a break and be back to gaming in minutes.
-The stereo speakers are among the best in this lineup.
+OnePlus added a Game Space mode with performance profiles, network optimization, and notification silencing.
+That 6,000 mAh battery with 100W charging means you can quick-charge during a break and be back in minutes.
+Stereo speakers are among the best in this lineup too.

-Buy it if: Gaming is important but not the only thing you care about.
-The OnePlus 13 is the best all-round flagship that handles gaming admirably.
+Buy it if: Gaming matters to you but it's not the only thing that matters.
+OnePlus 13 is the best all-round flagship that handles gaming admirably.
+You can see how it stacks up against Google's flagship in our OnePlus 13 vs Pixel 10 Pro comparison.

-6. Realme GT 7 Pro — The Underrated Competitor
+6. Realme GT 7 Pro — Underrated Contender

 Price: Rs 42,999 (12/256GB)

-The Realme GT 7 Pro does not get the attention it deserves.
-It packs a Snapdragon 8 Elite and a 2K 120Hz display at a price that undercuts every other 8 Elite phone on this list except the Red Magic.
+Realme GT 7 Pro doesn't get the attention it probably deserves.
+Snapdragon 8 Elite and a 2K 120Hz display at a price that undercuts every other 8 Elite phone on this list besides the Red Magic.

 Gaming Performance